mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 …
 ```

-`$winlining0` is a compiled function that works on unboxed integers `Int#`
+`$winlining0` is a compiled function that works on unboxed integers `Int#`,
-and it is not inlineable. `inlining0` itself is a thin wrapper around it
+and it is not inlineable. `inlining0` itself is a thin wrapper around it that
-that turns result of type `Int#` into normal `Int` by wrapping it with
+turns the result of type `Int#` into a normal `Int` by wrapping it with
 `Int`'s constructor `I#`.
-We will not go into detailed explanations about
+We will not go into a detailed explanation of
 unboxed data and primitives, but `Int#` is just your bare-metal,
 hard-working C `int`, while `Int` is our familiar boxed, lazy Haskell `Int`.

 We see two important things here:

 * `inlining0` itself (in the form of `$winlining0`) is not dumped into the
-  interface file, that means that we have lost the ability to look inside
+  interface file, which means that we have lost the ability to look inside
   it.

-* Still, GHC turned the `inlining0` function into a wrapper which itself is
+* Still, GHC turned the `inlining0` function into a wrapper that is itself
   inlineable.
 The idea is that if `inlining0` is called in an arithmetic
-  context with some other operations on `Int`s, GHC might be able to
+  context with some other operations on `Int`s, GHC might be able to optimize
-  optimize further and better glue things working on `Int#`s together.
+  further and better glue together the things that work on `Int#`s.

 Now let's use the `INLINEABLE` pragma: